justliam42/MSOE-notes/Classes/CPE 1500/Week 5 - Combination building blocks - multiplexer, decoder, encoder.md

 	- we can create multiplication (repetitive addition)
 	- we can create division (repetitive subtraction)
  - numbers being added together become A and B and carry C
+	 - bit slices of the total calculation ?
+- when the carry is included, the circuit is a **full adder**